sailrs-io/pwa/README.md

 })
 ```

-Except the google fonts cache, this snippets sets up all recipes from the
+Except the google fonts cache, this snippet sets up all recipes from the
 workbox documentation.
 We take it one step further,  because `@sailrs/pwa`
 enabled you to compose your caching needs which are enabled here too, where
 appropriate.
 For instance, you cannot change the strategy for `pageCache` but
 all the options, that the NetworkFirst Strategy exposes:

 ```
+recipes: {
   pageCache: {
     matchOptions: {
       ignoreSearch: true,
       ignoreVary: true,
     },
     fetchOptions: {
       credentials: 'include',
     },
     networkTimeoutSeconds: 3,
   },
+}
 ```

 On the other hand, for the `imageCache` it may make sense to alter the